isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

 == Correcting single bit flips

+#definition[
+    A *code subspace* is a two-dimensional subspace of an $n$-qubit Hilbert space, in which the logical qubits live, such that each possible error (being considered) maps states in the code subspaces into a distinct two-dimensional subspace, and all of these error subspaces and the codespace are orthogonal.
+]
 #example[
     Assume only error that can occur is flip of single qubit (same as classical case), i.e. each qubit has probability $p$ of $X$ gate being applied.
 We encode the state in a *code subspace*.
 Each qubit is encoded as 3 qubits: the *logical qubit* $ket(overline(0))$ is encoded as the _physical_ state $ket(000)$, $ket(overline(1))$ is encoded as $ket(111)$.
 So $ket(psi) = alpha ket(0) + beta ket(1)$ is mapped to $alpha ket(000) + beta ket(111)$, in the subspace $span{ket(000), ket(111)}$ of the Hilbert space of 3 qubits.
 The embedding is implemented as
     #figure(quantum-circuit(